Article by: Eric J. Marcy, Esq.

 While the burden is substantial, proof of 15 years of compliant parole supervision, with evidence of counseling, stable employment, stable residence, and family/community support, will present a compelling argument for the relief that the law provides.
 At some point it just makes sense to remove the special conditions and let a person live out his or her life as a functioning participant in regular society.

 Eric Marcy is a Shareholder at Wilentz, Goldman, & Spitzer, PA, 90 Woodbridge Center Drive, P.O.
 Box 10, Woodbridge, N.J.
 07095.
-He has been employed with the firm since September of 1985 and has a wide variety of experience in criminal, civil, and administrative litigation.
+He has been employed with the firm since September of 1985 and his practice areas include criminal, civil, civil rights, professional licensing, health care, administrative, and class action litigation.

 Mr. Marcy has been a member of the New Jersey Association of Criminal Defense Lawyers since 1987.
 He served as a Trustee of the NJ-ACDL from 2001 to 2010.
 He also served on the legislative committee and instrumental in creating Association’s website and served as the website administrator for the NJ-ACDL (www.acdlnj.org).